 Standalone Battery Energy Storage: What You Need to Know

-Large-scale battery energy storage systems are often associated with other renewable energy assets, especially solar.
+Large-scale commercial energy storage systems are often associated with other renewable energy assets, especially solar.
 For some businesses, though, there might be an advantage to standalone battery storage.
 Keep reading to learn how these systems can reduce operating expenses, increase energy resiliency and independence, and boost sustainability.

 How Do Standalone Batteries Work?